What are Ovaries?

 FIGO Stage II

-And here, it has spread to fallopian tube and uterus.
+And here, it extends to the fallopian tube and the uterus.

-Stage IIB – Tumor infiltrates into urinary bladder and/or rectum.
+Stage 2B – Tumor infiltrates into urinary bladder and/or rectum.

 This figure shows tumor infiltrating into urinary bladder.